exalearn/ExaMol/docs/quickstart.rst

 The simulator is based on :class:`~examol.simulate.BaseSimulator` class and defines an interface to the computational chemistry code used to assess molecular energies.
-Your specification will contain information on h ow to run each supported code on a specific supercomputer, such as the path to its executable and how many nodes to use for each task.
+Your specification will contain information on how to run each supported code on a specific supercomputer, such as the path to its executable and how many nodes to use for each task.
+See how to create one in the `Simulate documentation <components/simulate.html#the-simulator-interface>`_.

 Starting Data
 -------------